hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 `````
 Hey there! 👋 You can cancel your subscription whenever you want, but since there's a one-month minimum, you'll still need to pay for the current month you're in.
 Your access will keep going until the end of that month you've already paid for.
 Just so you know, there are no refunds for partial months. 😊
 `````
 This feature turns a static document into an interactive experience.
-It’s still a prototype, but the idea of blending translation, search, and conversation feels like a promising step toward making everyday legal documents way more accessible.
+It’s still a prototype, but the idea of blending translation, search, and conversation feels like a promising step toward making everyday legal documents more accessible.
-Note that it is true that you might be able to achieve something similar using a few-shot prompt—just feed the whole Terms of Service into the AI and ask something like, “Can you tell me the cancellation policy?”
-In many cases, that actually works just fine!

-But through my own experimenting, I found that using RAG is often more accurate, especially when the document does not contain an answer.
+Now, you might be thinking, "Could I just use a few-shot prompt for this?"
+You could certainly try feeding the entire Terms of Service to the AI and asking something like, “What's the cancellation policy?”
+And you know what?
+That probably works.
+But what I quickly discovered in my testing is that RAG is often significantly more reliable, especially when the answer isn't explicitly in the document.
 For example, if someone asks “What is the rental shoes policy?” and that topic isn’t covered in the document, the few-shot prompt version might confidently provide an answer about something like shovel rentals, which is entirely unrelated.

-With RAG, the AI is grounded in the actual document.
-If the answer isn’t there, it tends to say so, rather than guessing or hallucinating.
-In my limited testing, this led to fewer made-up answers and a more trustworthy user experience.
+With RAG, because it's retrieving information directly from the document, it's much better at saying "I don't know" instead of making things up, which ultimately builds more trust.

 ## Conclusion

-In conclusion, this project demonstrates the powerful potential of Gen AI to transform complex legal documents like Terms of Service into clear, accessible language, even adding a touch of friendly personality with emojis.
-By combining translation, few-shot prompting for style, and evaluation, I've shown how AI can bridge the gap between dense legal jargon and everyday understanding.
-The "Ask Away!" feature further highlights the potential for interactive engagement with such documents, making information retrieval easier than ever.
+So, what's the takeaway?
+This project shows just how powerful Gen AI can be when it comes to tackling those complex legal documents, like Terms of Service, and making them clear and accessible, even adding a bit of friendly personality with emojis.
+By putting together translation, style guidance, and evaluation, I think we've seen how AI can help bridge that gap between dense legal speak and what we can all understand.
+And with the "Ask Away!" feature, getting the information you need from these documents could become easier than ever.

 ## Future Work Recommendation